- Class: Aves

 Fly American.
 The smallest and most common falcon in North America, the American kestrel is a hardy little bird, having been able to flourish enough to include 17 subspecies, surviving in different environments and habitats across the Americas.
 Roughly the size of a mourning dove, the American kestrel sports a wingspan of 20 to 24 inches (51 to 61 centimeters).

 Beauty of the sexes.
-American kestrels are one of only three raptor species in North America where males and females look vastly different from each other, and females are 10 to 15 percent larger than males.
+American kestrels are one of only three raptors in North America where males and females look vastly different from each other, and females are 10 to 15 percent larger than males.
 It is the smallest and most delicate-looking American falcon, with long wings and tail.
 Its head is blue, brown, and white.
 Males are brightly colored, with reddish-brown backs, slate-blue wings adorned with black, and tan breasts with black spots.
 Females are brown streaked with black on the back, and white streaked with brown on the breast.
 The female has multiple bands on her tail.
 Both sexes have two bold, vertical stripes on their faces.

 HABITAT AND DIET